 Make sure, too, that you ask everyone if they would like to state their pronouns, not just those who are transgender or non-binary.
 This process goes a long way to raising people’s consciousness about pronoun usage.

 But, it is also crucial that you follow up this initial welcome by using the correct pronouns—as the person has requested—and being respectful of their name and gender(s).
 Need to brush up on the issues?
 No problem … there are great resources out there.
-One place to start is the National Center for Transgender Equality’s guide Understanding Non-Binary People: How to be respectful and supportive.
+One place to start is Workplace Diversity’s guide to Understanding Non-Binary People: How to be respectful and supportive.

 For more on this important contemporary conversation,

 - “Personal Pronouns: Pretty Please,” from Free to Be: Transcending the Gender Binary, a blog about the non-binary experience where we found the great examples of name tags

 - “She, Ze, They?
 What’s in a Gender Pronoun?” from the New York Times, January 30, 2016

 - “Beyond ‘he’ and ‘she’: The rise of non-binary pronouns,” from the BBC Magazine